damienmckenna/metatag/README.txt

 * When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g., the person who authored a page.
-* If images being displayed in image tags need to be resized to fit a specific requirements, use the Imagecache Token module to customize the value.
 * Certain browser plugins, e.g., on Chrome, can cause the page title to be displayed with additional double quotes, e.g., instead of:
     <title>The page title | My cool site</title>